22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 Find Out How Much Winter is Left

 The story of Punxsutawney Phil is an iconic part of American Heritage.
-Every February second, this famous groundhog comes out of hibernation and lets us know exactly how much more winter we can expect.
+Every February 2nd, this famous groundhog comes out of hibernation and lets us know exactly how much more winter we can expect.

 For most of the year, there’s nothing spectacular about the small town of Punxsutawney.
-But, it’s home to the biggest Groundhog Day celebration in the country.
+But it’s home to the biggest Groundhog Day celebration in the country.
 If you want to brave the cold to see the groundhog live, Punxsutawney, Pennsylvania, is the place to do it!

 See Hawks Fly